 The S-curve slider system creates an even layout that allows pressure to move out evenly without any impacts on how well the line is cast.

-With a good combination of quality, performance and value, the Haibo is the best ice fishing reel.
+The Black Betty is a solid reel made from CNC machined aluminum that allows anglers to use a pencil grip.
+With a good combination of quality, performance and value, the 13 Fishing is the best ice fishing reel.

-The all-metal body of this Himenlens reel creates a gripping appearance.
-The aluminum spool can handle more line at a time.
+The nylon body with carbon fiber look of this Eagle Claw reel creates a gripping appearance.
+The nylon spool can handle more line at a time.
 An alloy grip runs alongside a series of stainless steel bearings.